LionRoar/Head-First-Design-Patterns-PHP/README.md

 ![LoadPatternsIntoYourBrain](/resources/intoyourbrain.png)

-* the secrets to creating maintainable OO systems is thinking about how they might change in the future.
+* The secrets to creating maintainable OO systems is thinking about how they might change in the future.

 ---
 Strategy Pattern examples:

 * SimUDuck app

-* Bounce **ShoppingCart example is not from the book**
+* Bounce+ **ShoppingCart example is not from the book**

 ---